FruzzyKK/GitHub-Jenkins-ReactNative-CodePush-CI-CD/README.md

-# wingman-ci
+# Kobiton CI / CD integration with Jenkins, React Native, and CodePush
-Continuous integration and deployment for Wingman App
+Continuous integration and deployment for Wingman App using Jenkins, React Native, and CodePush

 ### Prereqs
 -	Using MacOS High Sierra